joannakl/ossd/activities/blog_slack_wiki_git.markdown

 ## Ed discussion forum

 Some of you might be familiar with Ed from other classes.
 We will be using Ed for all class communications.
-Many of the course activities will require you to post updates on Ed.
-The activities and project live logs will be posted there.
-And many more.
+Some of the course activities will require you to post updates on Ed.

-Everything posted on Ed is indexed and searchable, making it easy to go back and find information and resources or reconstruct ideas and processes.

  **Tasks:**